snapcrafters/ruff/README.md

 A [snapcraft](https://snapcraft.io/about) package for [Ruff](https://github.com/charliermarsh/ruff).
 It also contains flake8-to-ruff.

+NOTE: The core24 branch contains a testing version of this snap using the prerelease core24 ubuntu base.
+Use with caution.

 ## Installing

-Right now, each release gets automatically pushed to the `candidate` channel.
-For now, it is recommended you use that:
+To install the core24 branch, you can run:

-    sudo snap install --candidate ruff
+    sudo snap install --channel=latest/beta/core24 ruff

 ## Build